When is the starting date for applying?

 - Certificate declaring the family property on December 31st 2018, specifying the area in square meters of each house/apartment, or if they are on loan, or the place is rented.

-All these documents should be presented to the competent Italian Authorities in your country to be signed and stamped.
+All these documents should be submitted to the competent Italian Authorities in your country to be signed and stamped.

-Bring the original with you to Rome and hand it over to DiSCo LAZIO offices until February 28th, 2020.
-This document is an ESSENTIAL part of the application for benefits as it attests your family income.
+Bring the original with you to Rome and take it LazioDisco Office by February 28th, 2020.
+This is an essential part of the application for benefits as it attests your family income.
 Hence, it is important that you prepare this document before you arrive in Rome.

 Do I have to pay back the scholarship?